 (1) In the manner prescribed by the law of the foreign country for service in action in any of its courts of general jurisdiction; or

-(3) By any form of mail requiring a signed receipt to be addressed and dispatched by the court’s clerk to the party to be served as ordered by the court.
-Proof of service in a foreign country shall be made as prescribed in these rules for service within this state, or by the foreign country’s law, or by order of the court.
+(3) By any mail requiring a signed receipt to be addressed and dispatched by the court’s clerk to the party to be served as ordered by the court.
+Proof of service in a foreign country shall be made as prescribed in these Utah Rules of Civil Procedure for service within this state, by the foreign country’s law, or by order of the court.
 When service is made under subpart (3) of this subdivision, proof of service shall include a receipt signed by the addressee or other delivery evidence to the addressee satisfactory to the court.

 (g) another service.
 Where the identity or whereabouts of the person to be served is unknown and cannot be ascertained through reasonable diligence, where service upon all of the individual parties is impracticable under the circumstances, or where there exists good cause to believe that the person to be served is avoiding service of process, the party seeking service of process may file a motion supported by affidavit requesting an order allowing service by publication, by mail, or by some other means.
 The supporting affidavit shall set forth the efforts made to identify, locate, or serve the party to be served or the circumstances that make it impracticable to serve all individual parties.
 If the motion is granted, the court shall order service of process by publication, by mail from the clerk of the court, by other means, or by some combination of the above, provided that the means of notice employed shall be reasonably calculated, under all the circumstances, to apprise the interested parties of the pendency of the action to the extent reasonably possible or practicable.
 The court’s order shall also specify the process’s content to be served and the event or events as of which service shall be deemed complete.
 A copy of the court’s order shall be served upon the defendant with the process specified by the court.

 (h) Manner of proof.
-In a case commenced under Rule 3(a)(1), the party serving the process shall file proof of service with the court promptly, and in any event within the time during which the person served must respond to the process, and proof of service must be made within ten days after such service.
+In a case commenced under Utah Rules of Civil Procedure 3(a)(1), the party serving the process shall file proof of service with the court promptly, and in any event, within the time during which the person served must respond to the process.
+Proof of service must be made within ten days after such service.
 Failure to file proof of service does not affect the validity of the service.
-In all cases commenced under Rule 3(a)(1) or Rule 3(a)(2), the proof of service shall be made as follows:
+In all cases commenced under Utah Rules of Civil Procedure 3(a)(1) or Rule 3(a)(2), the proof of service shall be made as follows:

 (1) If served by a sheriff, constable, United States Marshal, or the deputy of any of them, by a certificate with a statement as to the date, place, and manner of service;